sjl/.plan/README.markdown

 I still need to update all my `pubdocs` make targets, and also update all the links everywhere, but that can wait.
 One step at a time.

+# December 2019

+## 2019-12-23

+Enabled HTTPS for `stevelosh.com` and `docs.stevelosh.com` and `learnvimscriptthehardway.stevelosh.com`.
+Used Let's Encrypt which was… okay I guess.
+Hopefully the cron machinery works and I don't have to dick around with it again in the future.

+Spent some time migrating all my Bitbucket repos to Source Hut and updating the links, so that when Atlassian tells us all to eat shit next year I don't have to scramble.